KWillets/lcp-quicksort/README.md

 In steps 7 and 8, lcp( a[lt-1], a[lt] ) is the maximum of lcp(a[i], P_new) for lo <= i < lt, and similar for the lcp(a[gt],a[gt+1]), since
 the closest key to the pivot in either direction always has the longest lcp of all the comparands.

+Direction can be encoded in the sign bit of lcp[i]

+To obviate the direction flag, the result of lcpstrcmp can flip the sign bit of the lcp returned based on whether a[i] > or < the pivot.
+The lcp's passed in will be all >= 0 or all <= 0 when direction == -1 or 1, resp., and regular int comparisons will put them in the correct order (instead of the two cases using separate code).

+lcpstrcmp has to use abs(*lcp) in this case.

+Shorter/Rounded lcp's

+A maximum on lcp length should just incur more comparisons but not sink the whole algorithm.
+The impact is that a) more keys will agree on lcp and incur character comparisons in the middle, and b) character comparisons will be duplicated at positions beyond the maximum, but pivoting will be correct at each level.

+Rounding may also work, with similar impact of more comparisons but correct behavior. lcp's can be small integers in units of k characters, eg k = 16 or the cache line size, to save bits.